ghellriegel/Gateway_Services-Customer-and-Account/Customer Services Suite/Customer API/README.md

 - Build pack
 	- [Download the Customer API build pack](Build%20pack%20-%20Customer%20Service%20API.pdf) to view data definitions of each operation and response status code definitions

+- Sample Messages
+    - [Sample Messages](#Sample-Messages) to a list of successfull and errored JSON request and response messages

 - API Reference
 	- [View API Refence](#Customer-API-REST-Reference)